 A 10-minute walk from Independence Square is the Sri Mahamariamman Temple.
 This Hindu temple is the most important in Kuala Lumpur.
 However, it is not located in Little India.

 As we were accustomed to the other Hindu temples we visited throughout Southeast Asia, the colors and figures of divinities are the main focus.

 From here we went to Little India, in the Brickfield neighborhood.
-We expected a neighborhood similar to the one we saw in Singapore.
-But it didn’t fulfill our expectations.
+We expected a neighborhood similar to the one we saw in Singapore, but it didn’t fulfill our expectations.
 The only thing that made us feel that we were in Little India was the amount of Indian shops and restaurants that were there.
-That’s why we eat Indian food in one of the premises.
+That’s why we ate Indian food in one of the premises.

-The next morning we went to see the biggest tourist attraction in Kuala Lumpur, the incredible Petronas Towers.
-It is impossible for you to be indifferent, they are simply mind-boggling.
+The next morning, we went to see the biggest tourist attraction in Kuala Lumpur, the incredible Petronas Towers.
+It is impossible for you to be indifferent, as they are simply mind-boggling.

-With its 452 meters tall, they were the tallest buildings in the world for 5 years.
-The steel and glass of their facades dazzled these twins.
+At 452 meters, they were the tallest buildings in the world for 5 years.
+The steel and glass facade dazzled these twins.

-On the other side of the Petronas we find the KLCC Park: an immense park full of fountains to cool off the suffocating Malay heat while the towers are seen from another perspective.
+On the other side of the Petronas we find the KLCC Park, an immense park full of fountains to cool off from the suffocating Malay heat while the towers can be seen from another perspective.

-A 10 minute walk from there, I recommend you visit Rummah Penghulu Abu Seman.
+A 10-minute walk from there, I recommend you to visit Rummah Penghulu Abu Seman.
 It is a typical Malaysian house built in 1910.
-This house can only be seen by guided tour at 11am or 3pm.
+This house can only be seen by guided tours at 11am or 3pm.
 The price is free and we recommend it 100%.